deepgenerativemodels/notes/introduction/index.md

 Intelligent agents are constantly generating, acquiring, and processing data.
-This data could be in the form of *images* that we capture on our phones, *text* messages we share with our friends, *graphs* that model interactions on social media, *videos* that record important events, etc. Natural agents excel at discovering patterns, extracting knowledge, and performing complex reasoning based on the data they observe.
+This data could be in the form of *images* that we capture on our phones, *text* messages we share with our friends, *graphs* that model interactions on social media, or *videos* that record important events.
+Natural agents excel at discovering patterns, extracting knowledge, and performing complex reasoning based on the data they observe.
 How can we build artificial learning systems to do the same?